LucasDelfino92/morrowindsharp/mw#.md

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
 - In the **Mods** tab, right click on each of the following plugins and click **Clean with tes3cmd**.
 After the process is over, close the window.
+  - Always there Spell Breaker.ESP
+  - Divayth Fyr Puzzle Fixed.ESP
+  - DBHQ.ESP
+  - Nordic Chest Replacer.ESP
   - ActualBigHead.ESP
-  - Divayth Fyr Puzzle Fixed.ESP
   - GiantNetch.ESP
-  - Nordic Chest Replacer.ESP
-  - Always there Spell Breaker.ESP

 ## CONFLICT RESOLUTION